Nadir of American race relations: Northern reactions

 During the nadir, Northern areas struggled with upheaval and hostility.
 In the Midwest and West, many towns posted "sundown" warnings, threatening to kill African Americans who remained overnight.
 These "sundown" towns also expelled African Americans who had settled in those towns both before and during Reconstruction.
 Monuments to Confederate War dead were erected across the nation – as far away as in Montana, for example.

 Black housing was often segregated in the North.
-There was competition for jobs and housing as Blacks entered cities which were also the destination of millions of immigrants from eastern and southern Europe.
-As more Blacks moved north, they encountered racism where they had to battle over territory, often against Irish American communities, including in support of local political power bases.
-In some regions, Blacks could not serve on juries.
-Blackface shows, in which whites dressed as Blacks portrayed African Americans as ignorant clowns, were popular in North and South.
+There was competition for jobs and housing as black people entered cities which were also the destination of millions of immigrants from eastern and southern Europe.
+As more black people moved north, they encountered racism where they had to battle over territory, often against Irish American communities, including in support of local political power bases.
+In some regions, black people could not serve on juries.
+Blackface shows, in which whites dressed as black people portrayed African Americans as ignorant clowns, were popular in both the North and South.
 The Supreme Court reflected conservative tendencies and did not overrule Southern constitutional changes resulting in disfranchisement.
 In 1896, the Court ruled in Plessy v.
-Ferguson that "separate but equal" facilities for Blacks were constitutional; the Court was made up almost entirely of Northerners.
+Ferguson that "separate but equal" facilities for black people were constitutional; the Court was made up almost entirely of Northerners.
 However, equal facilities were rarely provided, as there was no state or federal legislation requiring them.
 It would not be until 58 years later, with Brown v.
 Board of Education (1954), that the Court overruled the decision.

-While there were critics in the scientific community such as Franz Boas, eugenics and scientific racism were promoted in academia by many scientists, like Lothrop Stoddard and Madison Grant, who argued "scientific evidence" for the racial superiority of whites and thereby worked to justify racial segregation and second-class citizenship for Blacks.
+While there were critics in the scientific community such as Franz Boas, eugenics and scientific racism were promoted in academia by many scientists, like Lothrop Stoddard and Madison Grant, who struggled to find "scientific evidence" for the racial superiority of whites and, even when unable to find such evidence, worked to justify racial segregation and second-class citizenship for black people.

 Ku Klux Klan

-Numerous Black people had voted for Democrat Woodrow Wilson in the 1912 election, based on his promise to work for them.
+Numerous black people had voted for Democrat Woodrow Wilson in the 1912 election, based on his promise to work for them.
 Instead, he segregated government workplaces and employment in some agencies.
 The film The Birth of a Nation (1915), which celebrated the original Ku Klux Klan, was shown at the White House to President Wilson and his cabinet members.
 Writing in 1921 to Joseph Tumulty, Wilson said of the film "I have always felt that this was a very unfortunate production and I wish most sincerely that its production might be avoided, particularly in communities where there are so many colored people."